Manimal: Reception and cancellation

-Manimal was the subject of much sarcastic ribbing on fellow NBC show Late Night with David Letterman, including a nearly nine-minute segment called Manimal: Show At The Crossroads that aired November 8, 1983, after it was announced Manimal would be put on hiatus.
+Manimal was the subject of much sarcastic ribbing on fellow NBC show Late Night with David Letterman, including a nearly nine-minute segment called Manimal: Show At The Crossroads that aired on November 8, 1983, after it was announced that Manimal would be put on hiatus.
 After a detailed recounting of the show's plots, and a call to NBC headquarters to determine if the show would be brought back, a psychic was brought in to predict Manimals future: the verdict was "nope, not on another network, not in syndication, not on home cassettes...it's a ghost, it's history, it's vapor".Manimal had an associated toy line of solid, non-articulated figurines sold as rack toys made by Fleetwood Toy Corporation.
 These depicted the character in mid-transformation, such as to a cobra and to a lion.

 Film

 In September 2012, Sony Pictures Animation was developing a live-action/CGI film based on Manimal.
 The series creator and producer, Glen A. Larson, was once again attached as a producer.
 The film was slated to be produced by Will Ferrell and Adam McKay through their Gary Sanchez Productions, and by Jimmy Miller through his Mosaic Media Group.
 Jay Martel and Ian Roberts have been hired to write the script.
-Larson died in 2014, and as of 2021, no further news of the project has emerged since its announcement.
+Larson died in 2014, and as of 2025, no further news of the project has emerged since its announcement.